advanderveer/27067dd17/onl/README.md

 - _Can there be multiple blocks in each round with a majority stake (be finalized?)_
 - _what happens if stake is deposited or released in majority group_ nothing will change it will only affected if the block in it gets finalized
+- _Can a identity commit to a pk VRF token without knowing what its gonna be?_ Then we can can base vrf solely on the round?

 ## Resources
 - Ouroboros Praos, simple explanation: https://medium.com/unraveling-the-ouroboros/introduction-to-ouroboros-1c2324912193